francescomaiomascio/francescomaiomascio/README.md

 LLMs are used strictly for **inference**—producing proposals that must pass
 explicit authority and state-transition checks.

-> [!TIP]
-> Models suggest.
-Code authorizes.
-State changes only by rule.

 At the systems level I work directly with **HTTP**, **WebSockets**, **async I/O**,
 filesystem signals, and **CLI/TUI tooling**.